websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/understanding-patch-types.md

 ## Fix Packs

+> Liferay DXP 7.3 and earlier

-A Fix Pack is a bundled collection of the latest fixes for DXP subscribers.
+A Fix Pack is a bundled collection of the latest fixes for DXP 7.3 and earlier for subscribers.
 They address issues in the DXP core and Marketplace applications that ship with DXP.
 Fix Packs are cumulative: each one contains all the fixes from previous Fix Pack and the latest Security Fix Packs.

 Fix Packs are available on the Help Center's [Downloads](https://customer.liferay.com/downloads) page and are installed using the [Patching Tool](./installing-patches.md).
 Release notes and change logs accompany each Fix Pack.
 Release notes highlight key information, such as important changes and security fixes.
 Change logs provide detailed information about each fix.